Shery-1402/Shery-1402/README.md

 - 🔭 I’m currently working as a Business Intelligence Data Lead at GMMH.
 - 🌱 Also studying MSc.
 Data Science at University of Salford.
+- 🤓 Experienced with a demonstrated history of working almost 10 years in various levels of analytical roles within the NHS & Higher Educational sector.
+- ⚡ SCRUM Master.
 - 🏫 Want to delve deeper into the Data science world.
 - 👯 I’m looking to collaborate on Machine learning, Statistics related Projects.
 - 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/sherin-m-9749b345/).